 Convened by Katherine Ball (artist, Detroit) and Erwin Nolde (water engineer, Berlin)

-Convened by Katherine Ball (artist, Detroit), Alexis de Raphelis (artist, Cosne-sur-Loire) and Benoît Verjat (interface designer, Paris)
+Convened by Katherine Ball (artist, Detroit), Alexis de Raphelis (artist, Cosne-sur-Loire) and Benoît Verjat (research designer, Paris)

 08.09 – 09.09.2018